 If you’re tired of losing deals to responses like, “Your price is too high,” “Now isn’t a good time,” or, “We’ll buy if you add these features,” it’s time to get serious about handling sales objections in B2B sales.

 Objection Handling Techniques: 10 Proven Strategies to Handle Sales Objections on Sales Calls

-To handle sales objections, you must be prepared for what is coming at you, listen attentively to what they're saying, and demonstrate that you truly understand the prospect's concerns.
-To master handling objections, you must prepare responses to common rebuttals from your leads to regain the upper hand.
+To handle sales objections, you must be prepared for what is coming at you, listen attentively to what they're saying, and demonstrate that you truly understand the prospect's needs.

 Salespeople often struggle with objections because of the surprise factor—you weren’t expecting it!
-If you need to know how to manage any sales objection, these strategies can help take the shock value out of the conversation, and get you back on track to close.
+Use these objection handling tips to take the shock value out of the conversation and get you back on track to a closed deal.

 - Take the time to understand the objection: Asking more questions about what they mean will help reveal the root of the issue that's holding them back.
-Opt for open-ended questions that get them talking to find out the real objection.
+Opt for open-ended questions that get them talking to find out the root cause of their objection.

-- Craft a response addressing their biggest objection: Once you understand it, provide a rebuttal to their concerns.
+- Craft a response addressing their biggest objection: Once you understand the pain points they've brought up, provide a rebuttal to their concerns.
+Try to reframe their objection and build a positive solution.
 If you can overcome this barrier, the call can likely continue with less resistance.

 - Try to resolve their objection in real-time: The better you can satisfy their concerns right away, the more likely they will proceed further in the sales process.
 For example, can you show social proof that highlights the value of your product and how it can solve their business problems?
 Or can you offer them a lower price?
-While you're on a call with them, work to satisfy their objections.
+Work to satisfy their objections while you're still on the call.

 - Keep responses clear and to the point: A long response where you go on and on isn’t likely to be well-received, but instead, seen as more ‘selling’ and less like addressing their concerns.
 Keep it short.